muratkrdl/Unity-Frogger/README.md

 # Frogger

-Our goal in the game is to cross the road
+The goal in the game is to cross the road

-You earn points when you cross the road and you return to the starting point
+Player earns points when player cross the road and player return to the starting point

-If the car hits you, you lose all your points and the game starts from the beginning
+If the car hits player, player loses all points and the game starts from the beginning

 # Gameplay